ostegm/dispo-prep-agent/README.md

 Depo Prep Agent is an agent that helps prepare for legal depositions by analyzing case documents and generating comprehensive deposition outlines.
 It combines document analysis, semantic search, and structured writing with human oversight.

 Key features:
-- Semantic search of case documents using Chroma vector database
 - Human review and iteration of deposition plans
 - Parallel processing of search queries
 - Well-formatted markdown deposition outlines